ssilverman/QNEthernet/README.md

 _Version: 0.21.0-snapshot_

-The _QNEthernet_ library provides Arduino-like `Ethernet` functionality for the Teensy 4.1.
-While it is mostly the same, there are a few key differences that don't quite make it a drop-in replacement.
+The _QNEthernet_ library provides Ethernet functionality for the Teensy 4.1.
+It's compatible with the Arduino-style API.

 The low-level code is based on code by Paul Stoffregen, here:\
 https://github.com/PaulStoffregen/teensy41_ethernet